 The client uses Wialon and NimBus to report on ride performance, mileage, and passenger flow.

-Simple solution for the interesting project.
+A simple solution for an interesting project.
 I bet you have something like this.
-Contact us at firstname.lastname@example.org and tell us about your projects.
+Contact us at email@example.com and tell us about your projects.

 Images source: nws.su